MexAsimov/sudoku-solver-py/README.md

 - preparing algorithms solving and checking correctness of given sudoku board
 - testing the foregoing algorithms
 - constructing application's frontend
-- in case of occuring a problem we were discussing it together
+- in case of a problem we were discussing it together

 ## Conclusion
 **Used or tested libraries:**